 Durban’s preschools and primary schools are the most affordable by far.
 Most immigrants settle in either Cape Town or Johannesburg, though.
 When looking at these two cities, you can see that sending your children to school in Johannesburg will be the most expensive.

 |Preschool (or Kindergarten), Full Day, Private, Monthly for 1 Child||3,398.25||3,647.30||3,599.00||

 5. Going out for a meal

-South Africa offers plenty of opportunities to unwind, and we’re especially fond of enjoying a meal with family and friends.
+South Africa offers plenty of opportunities to unwind, and South Africans are especially fond of enjoying a meal with family and friends.
 Durban comes out tops for value for money each time.

 Lunch at a local restaurant

 When you’re popping out for a quick lunch to catch up with a friend, this is how much you’ll have to set aside: